Grizzlly/moodle_oauth2_server/README.md

 3. No refresh token.
 4. Cannot impersonate the user for the Moodle API.

-Having said this, this plugin should be safe to use with clients that can store secrets and should be good enough if you just need user information.
+Having said this, this plugin should be safe to use with clients that can store secrets, and should be good enough if you just need user information.

 # Contributing